• Skip to primary navigation

 4. Preheat oven to 425°F.

 5. Lightly spray a cooking rack with non stick spray.
-Remove wings from marinade and place on a rack over a large baking sheet.
+Remove wings from marinade, drain and discard marinade.
+Pat the wings dry with paper towel.
+Place on a rack over a large baking sheet.

 7. If you want the skin to be extra crispy, you can place the wings under the broiler for 2-3 minutes.